nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to add a member
 2. HEY MATEz adds the member to the list of members

 Use case ends.

 **Extensions**

 * 1a.
 Member already exists (Matching Name) in the list
     * 1a1.
 HEY MATEz shows an error message

 Use case ends.

 **Use case: View members**

 **MSS**

 1. User requests to view the members
-2. HEY MATEz lists the members in the list and their contact details
+2. HEY MATEz lists the members in the list, and their contact details

 Use case ends.

 **Use case: Delete member**